Villagerjj/Gameboy-Math-Library/README.md

 # gbmath.h

-This is a new library for GBDK that adds functions such as sin, cos, and tan to your GBDK project.
+This is a new library for GBDK that adds functions such as sin, cos, floating point numbers and more to your GBDK project.

 # "Installation"